|Location||Kenya and Burkina Faso|

 |End date||April 2021|

-Equal Measures 2030, and its partners FAWE and Initiative Pananetugri pour le Bien-être de la Femme (IPBF), were collaborating on the Global Affairs Canada-funded project “Data-Driven Advocacy for Girls Education in Emergencies (EiE) in Africa.”
-The project aimed to work with both women’s rights organisations (WROs) and decision-makers to improve the collection and use of gender data to advance education for girls and women in fragile settings within Kenya and Burkina Faso.
-The project was also part of the Global Affairs Canada commitment to The Charlevoix declaration, which aimed to improve education for girls and women affected by crises, as well as lead to the collection of better sex and age disaggregated data on education in emergencies.
+Equal Measures 2030, and its partners FAWE and Initiative Pananetugri pour le Bien-être de la Femme, were collaborating on the Global Affairs Canada-funded project “Data-Driven Advocacy for Girls Education in Emergencies (EiE) in Africa.”
+The project aimed to work with both women’s rights organisations and decision-makers to improve the collection and use of gender data to advance education for girls and women in fragile settings within Kenya and Burkina Faso.
+The project was also part of the Global Affairs Canada commitment to The Charlevoix declaration, aiming to improve education for girls and women affected by crises, as well as lead to the collection of better sex- and age-disaggregated data on EiE.

 Working closely with EM2030 and its partners, OpenDevEd conducted the following tasks: